NDsurfer8/FinanceApp/money-pilot/FIREBASE_SECURITY_SETUP.md

 ## Overview

-This guide will help you apply the comprehensive security rules for the Money Pilot app.
+This guide will help you apply the comprehensive security rules for the VectorFi app.
 The rules ensure that users can only access their own data and that all data is properly validated.

 ## New Features Covered